Home Application Notes Using Tissue Oxygen Levels to Assess Ex Vivo Brain Slice Quality

 The appeal of this method is its simplicity.
 Using a Unisense oxygen electrode attached to a standard micromanipulator, the electrode is advanced through the tissue until the oxygen partial pressure reaches pO2min.
 The electrodes can be retracted and advanced two or three times to confirm the true nadir in oxygen level has been identified.

-Laboratory setup Logan Voss
+Laboratory setup_Logan Voss

 Results and Conclusion